 For more read: R219 Million Paid To Three Top Execs At Cell C In 2017

-The question to ask is what happened to the rest of the R651 million allocated for performance and retention bonuses or STIP in the Cell C’s 2017 Annual Financial Statement go to?
+The question to ask is where did the R651 million allocated for performance and retention bonuses in the Cell C’s 2017 Annual Financial Statement go to?

-Insiders claim their bosses won’t let them see the company’s financial figures even the group results.
+Insiders claim their bosses won’t let them see the company’s financial figures.

-Meanwhile, Blue Label, a parent company of Cell C, has declared that the mobile phone operator was positioned for growth.
+Meanwhile, Blue Label, a parent company of Cell C owns 45% (RE-WRITE THIS PART), has declared that the mobile phone operator was positioned for growth.